vinegarhq/vinegarhq.github.io/src/Sober/Troubleshooting/index.md

 > Essentially, to avoid this problem without downscaling textures, you would need an NVIDIA GPU that has 4 GB or greater VRAM.
 Alternatively, you could also use a Mesa capable GPU (AMD/Intel).

+### I was kicked due to "Unexpected client behavior" (Error 268)
+There has been recent reports after Sober was recently updated.
+(Commit `0.0.0-379b6ec`) It is suspecteed that Roblox is slowly enabling Hyperion onto its Android builds, but it is not fully confirmed and only applies to some games.
+While it is unlikely you will be banned for using Sober, the software cannot guarantee the support statuses of some games.

+#### Known games affected
+- Anime Vanguards

 ### ERROR: Wayland display connection closed by server (fatal)